psv2522/Live-news-app/README.md

 The app uses caching by default to avoid excess API calls and avoid breakage due to limitations on the free api of mediastack.

-In the future i plan to add a better news api.
+In the future i plan to add a better news api, or something that reads rss feeds directly and gives a AI summary of the news.

 Make a .env file and add the following keys:
 ```bash